juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 .. figure:: images/oauth2-004.png
    :alt: OAuth2 Azure Configuration

 **The mailbox user must be assigned to the application.
-You will need the Application ID lateron in OTOBO.**
+You will need the Application ID lateron in OTOBO (Attention, the application ID of the "Enterprise APP" may differ from that of the "Application Registration".
+In this case, please use the Application/Client ID of the registration.).**
 """""""""""""""""""""""""

 .. figure:: images/oauth2-005.png